NEQTO Docs

 2. Give the Script a name and, optionally, a note on the first tab.

-3. If desired, assign the script a Library on the Libraries tab, and create Environment Variables on the Environment Variable tab.
+3. If desired, assign the script a Library on the Libraries tab, and create Environment Variables on the Environment Variables tab.

 • Environment Variables allow you to store plain or secure variables for individual nodes, templates, or scripts.